illBeRoy/python-starter-kit/README.md

 ```

 ## Tasks
-The project contains out of the box tasks for your comfort:
+The project contains out of the box tasks for your comfort.
+You can see them in the `pyproject.toml` file under the tasks section.

 ### Testing
 In order to run all test files, simply run the test task: